Idnan/bash-guide/README.md

 ### i. `rm`
 Removes a file.
 Using this command on a directory gives you an error.
 `rm: directory: is a directory`
-In order to remove a directory you have to pass `-r` to remove all the content of the directory recursively.
+To remove a directory you have to pass `-r` which will remove the content of the directory recursively.
+Optionally you can use `-f` flag to force the deletion i.e. without any confirmations etc.
 ```bash
 rm filename
 ```